chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ## What is "Good" Documentation Anyway?

-This section is sourced from only two blog posts, [What Nobody Tells You About Documentation](https://www.divio.com/blog/documentation/) and [Teach, Don't Tell](http://stevelosh.com/blog/2013/09/teach-dont-tell/).
-As we learn more this section might change in significant ways, so any conclusions we draw should be kept "flexible".

 There are 5 types of documentation that target specific phases of a learner's experience (as explained in [What Nobody Tells You About Documentation](https://www.divio.com/blog/documentation/) and [Teach, Don't Tell](http://stevelosh.com/blog/2013/09/teach-dont-tell/))

 | Learner's Phase | Type | Analogy | Characteristics